kmzbrnoI/xn-lib-cpp-qt/README.md

    `XpressNet` class.
  * Compile this project using `qmake` and use compiled object file.

+## Basic information

+ * See `xn.h` for API specification.
+ * This library uses 28 speed steps only.
+It simplifies things a lot.
+Other speed steps could be added in future.

 ## Authors

 This library was created by: